sagar0419/GoCitadel/citadel/README.md

 * Exposing API metrics using Prometheus on `/metrics` endpoint.
 * A health check endpoint that display the app status initializing / ready /database connection status on `/healthz` endpoint.

-To run Mysql use the following command: -
+To run Mysql in a container you can use the following command: -

 `docker run --name mysql -p 3306:3306 -e MYSQL_ROOT_PASSWORD=password -d mysql:latest`